SiamSarker/ProjectManagement_javaFX/README.md

 5. Build and run the project:
    - Build the project with `Build > Build Project`.
    - Run the `Leader` and `ServerCode` classes as necessary.
+The server class will establish socket connections and allow clients to communicate through it.

 ## Running the Application

 1. First, run the `ServerCode` to start the server.
+This will create a socket to listen for client connections.
-2. Then, run the `Leader` and other team members to connect to the server.
+2. Then, run the `Leader` and other team members to connect to the server through sockets.

+## Socket Communication

+The `ServerCode` uses Java sockets to establish a server-client connection.
+The server listens on a specific port for incoming connections from clients, and each client communicates with the server through this socket connection.
+The server is responsible for managing multiple connections and relaying messages between clients.